jarrodmillman/rcsds/standard/git-intro.rst

    :width: 80%
    :alt: Credit: ProGit book, by Scott Chacon, CC License.

+   In this example (notice that HEAD is not shown), the branch master and iss53 share a common history up to commit C2.
+   However, the branch iss53 differs from master as it has the additional commit C3.

    Credit: ProGit book, by Scott Chacon, CC License.

 This allows the history of both branches to diverge: